ejricha/presentations/cmake/control_flow.md

 ```

 Note:
 The single-argument `RANGE` command starts at 0.
+Which would be fine, except that it is *inclusive*, so spans the range [0, 5], which is 6 values.